01 of 08

-Brown, larger scale print used for outer border and inner areas of square-in-a-square blocks: 2 yards
+Brown, larger-scale print used for the outer border and inner areas of square-in-a-square blocks: 2 yards

 Black tone-on-tone print for outer edges of square-in-a-square blocks and for narrow borders: 1 yard (increase if used for binding, see below)

-Green small scale or tone-on-tone print for wider area of inner and second borders, and for narrow border that surrounds the outer edge of square-in-a-square blocks: 1-1/2 yards
+Green small scale or tone-on-tone print for the wider area of inner and second borders, and for the narrow border that surrounds the outer edge of square-in-a-square blocks: 1-1/2 yards

 Gold tone-on-tone print for square-in-a-square corner triangles and narrow strips used for inner borders: 1 yard

 Thin batting, suitable for a wall hanging: about 70" x 70"

 Backing: about 70" x 70" cut from a wide panel, or constructed from 4-1/8 yards of regular quilting fabric

 Binding: about 270 running inches of double-fold binding (made from crosswise grain strips) to finish at either 1/4" or 1/2"; binding strip instructions

 Since one of the borders is pieced, use what is considered a "textbook-size" border length to make sure the inner section of the quilt remains square and accurate as you progress.
 Otherwise, you may run into problems matching up that patchwork border with its neighbors when it's time to assemble the quilt.

 As with any quilt, it's important to sew an accurate quarter-inch seam allowance, to press carefully and thoroughly as you work, and to measure all new components to be sure they are the correct size before proceeding.
 You may want to square up problem quilt blocks that are a bit off.